laetitiatam/data-projects/pivot-tables/README.md

-Pivot table tutorials using Jupyter for my blog.
+Pivot table tutorials using Pandas and SQLite for my blog.